emanuelpalm/luajit-2.0-ndk/README.md

 $ NDK_PATH=/path/to/ndk-bundle make
 ```

+### Listing Available Build Targets

+When all makefiles have been generated, you can see all available build targets by listing the
+contents of the `make` directory.
+Each build target has its default build rule invokable via the
+root `Makefile` as a rule named `ndk-<platform>`.

 ## Supported Platforms

 The scripts have been verified to run on Ubuntu 14.04 and OS X 10.10, and should work on any UNIX